• Skip to primary navigation

 Instructions

-• Grease two small (8x3.75) inch disposable loaf pans or two 8x4 inch loaf pans.
+• Preheat oven to 350 degrees F. Grease two two 8x4 inch loaf pans.

-• With a handheld mixer, beat the butter and sugar until creamy.
+• With an electric mixer, beat the butter and sugar until creamy.
 Using lowest speed of mixer, add eggs one by one.
 Increase mixer speed to medium high and beat for about 60 seconds, scraping bowl.
 Beat in vanilla.

 • In a separate bowl, mix together the flour, baking powder, baking soda and salt.
 Using a heavy duty scraper or big spoon to stir, add the flour mixture to the butter mixture alternately with the sour cream stirring by hand until mixed.